How Will The Child Support Changes Impact Your Case?

-On August 8, 2018, a new Colorado law will go into effect, changing the calculation for child support and spousal alimony.
-These modifications have been put in place to address the recent tax law changes signed by President Trump.
+On August 8, 2018, a new Colorado law went into effect, changing the calculation for child support and spousal alimony.
+The modifications have been put in place to address the recent tax law changes signed by President Trump.
 Specifically, for divorce agreements executed on or after January 1, 2019, alimony will no longer be tax deductible to the payor (who is thought to have a higher tax rate), and taxable to the payee (who is thought to have a lower tax rate).
-Instead, the spouse paying the alimony will also have to pay all of the taxes, in theory generating more tax revenue.
+Instead, the spouse paying the alimony will also have to pay all of the taxes, in theory generating more tax revenue (and higher taxes for those who are divorced).

 So, Colorado has now adjusted its alimony guideline calculation to account for the payor’s new tax obligation.
 In short, guideline spousal alimony will now be calculated as follows: